teal-finance/rainbow/README.md

 Deribit even have an API playground, which all projects should also provide.

 To support Opyn, Rainbow retrieves the options list using the TheGraph API.
-This is our first GraphQL client implementation in Go and we spent days to test and compare the different solutions: we are proud to use the GraphQL state-of-the-art in Go, based on the library <https://github.com/Khan/genqlient>
+This is our first GraphQL client implementation in Go.
+We spent two days to compare and test the different solutions.
+We are proud to have found the GraphQL state-of-the-art in Go, based on the library <https://github.com/Khan/genqlient>
 with type-safe code generation.
-We got help from the Opyn team for the query examples.
+We also got help from the Opyn team for the query examples.

 Opyn support also requires to use the 0x protocol.
 We have battled to correctly get the bid/ask prices from 0x API.